curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

   (partial psi(bold(r))) / (partial z) = (upright(i) lambda)/(4 pi) nabla_(x y)^2 psi(bold(r)) + upright(i) sigma V(bold(r)) psi(bold(r)),
 $ <eq-shrodinger>
 where $lambda$ is the relativistic wavelength, $sigma$ the interaction constant, $nabla_(x y)^2$ the in-plane Laplacian operator, and $V(bold(r))$ the specimen electrostatic potential.

-The two terms on the right-hand side of @eq-shrodinger represent the propagation and potential operators respectively.
+The two terms on the right-hand side of @eq-shrodinger are the propagation and transmission operators.
-Because these operators do not commute, numerical solutions typically use the multislice method @Cowley_1957.
+Because these operators do not commute, numerical solutions typically use a split-step algorithm known as the multislice method @Cowley_1957:
-The specimen is partitioned into $n$ thin slices, and the wavefunction is updated by alternating between transmission through each slice and free-space (Fresnel) propagation @Kirkland_2020:
+The specimen is partitioned into $n$ thin slices, and the wavefunction is updated by alternating between transmission through each slice and free-space propagation @Kirkland_2020:
 $
   psi_(n+1)(bold(r)) & = exp[(upright(i) lambda Delta z)/(4 pi) nabla_(x y)^2]exp[upright(i) sigma V_n^(Delta z)(bold(r))] psi_n(bold(r)), #h(2em) #label("eq-ms") \
   V_n^(Delta z)(bold(r)) &= integral_(z_n)^(z_n + Delta z) V(bold(r)) d z. #label("eq-projected-pot")
-$
+$<eq-ms-both>
-Inspecting @eq-ms shows that the specimen enters solely through a multiplicative phase factor $exp[upright(i) sigma V_n^(Delta z)(bold(r))]$.
+Inspecting @eq-ms-both shows that the specimen information enters solely through a multiplicative phase factor $exp[upright(i) sigma V_n^(Delta z)(bold(r))]$.
-Electrons are not  absorbed by the specimen (ignoring weak inelastic losses); any apparent amplitude modulation simply reflects electrons scattered outside the acceptance angle of the detector.
+Electrons are not  absorbed by the specimen (ignoring weak inelastic losses) and any apparent amplitude modulation simply reflects electrons scattered outside the acceptance angle of the detector.
 Thus, the structural information of interest to materials scientists is encoded in the phase of the exit wave, not its magnitude.
 Recovering the exit wave phase from intensity-only measurements is therefore the central challenge.

 == Phase Contrast Imaging

 A direct approach to the microscopy phase problem is to leverage the imaging optics to convert otherwise imperceptible phase variations in the exit wave into measurable intensity variations in the imaging plane.
-This approach, _phase contrast imaging_ (PCI) @Carter_2016, is most naturally implemented in planewave TEM, where the post-specimen objective lens forms a magnified real-space image of the specimen.
+This approach, known as _phase contrast imaging_ (PCI) @Carter_2016, is most naturally implemented in planewave TEM, where the objective lens forms a magnified real-space image of the specimen.

 To illustrate the basic principle, we restrict our attention to weakly-scattering specimens satisfying the _weak phase object approximation_ (WPOA), for which the exit wave can be written as @Vulovic_2014:
 $
   psi_text("exit")(bold(r)) approx 1 + upright(i) sigma V_p (bold(r)) + cal(O)(sigma^2 V_p^2(bold(r))),
 $ <eq-wpoa>
-where $V_p (bold(r)) = integral_(-infinity)^infinity V(bold(r)) d z$ is the projected potential and we drop terms quadratic in the interaction contract.
+where $V_p (bold(r)) = integral_(-infinity)^infinity V(bold(r)) d z$ is the projected potential and we drop terms quadratic in the interaction constant.
-In this regime the specimen modifies only the phase of the electron wavefunction, so additional optical manipulations are required to convert phase changes into measurable amplitude contrast.
+In this regime the specimen modifies only the phase of the electron wavefunction, so additional optical manipulations are required to convert the phase into measurable amplitude contrast.

 === Defocus Phase Contrast